 4.6 Right effort

 Putting in the right effort will play an important role in preventing evil and attracting negative energies.
 It is necessary to develop the right habits and put in the right efforts to maintain a wholesome state of mind.
-These good qualities are already existent in people, but it is necessary to accept these accordingly.
+These good qualities already exist in people, but it is necessary to accept these accordingly.

 4.7 Right mindfulness

-The good activities of the body, positive thoughts, and feelings will eventually pave the way for right mindfulness.
+The good activities of the body, positive thoughts, and feelings will eventually pave the way for the right mindfulness.
 It is necessary to adopt these feelings accordingly to gain massive advantages.

 4.8 Right concentration

-One of the main factors of mental discipline is right concentration which paves the way for the four stages of Dhyana.
+One of the main factors of mental discipline is the right concentration which paves the way for the four stages of Dhyana.
 It is necessary to train the mind and get away from all negative thoughts to adopt Dhyana and observe concentration.
 It helps to maintain pure thoughts and promotes awareness.

-Mental discipline is also an essential part of the Eightfold Path consisting of three characteristics: right effort, right concentration and right mindfulness.
+Mental discipline is also an essential part of the Eightfold Path consisting of three characteristics: right effort, right concentration, and right mindfulness.